 - Increased sensitivity to hot and cold temperatures

 - Swelling and tenderness in the surrounding gum tissues

 - Intense tooth pain, especially when biting down and chewing

 - A persistent or recurring pimple on the nearby gums

 If your tooth is severely damaged or infected, our dentist may recommend a treatment known as root canal therapy.
-During this treatment, Dr. Wendy S. Haefner carefully removes the infected tissues from the tooth, thoroughly sanitizes the tooth, and fills it with a medicated material.
+During this treatment, Dr. Darrell Hayes carefully removes the infected tissues from the tooth, thoroughly sanitizes the tooth, and fills it with a medicated material.
 Finally, we cap the tooth with a restoration like a dental crown to protect it and to restore its structure.
 Root canal therapy helps to relieve pain caused by a tooth infection, prevents the infection from spreading to other healthy areas of your mouth, and helps us avoid the need for tooth extraction.
-For more information about getting a root canal in Mount Pleasant, South Carolina, we welcome you to call or visit us today at iSmile Mathis Ferry dentistry.
+For more information about getting a root canal in Mount Pleasant, South Carolina, we welcome you to call or visit us today at iSmile Mathis Ferry Dentistry.